AAROC/aaroc.github.io/_posts/2014-09-19-Friday-sites.md

 # So, what's a guy to do ?

 Let's take this case in point, at UKZN.
-What follows is a short summary of the acutal mails which were exchanged with the site contact.
+What follows is a short summary of the actual mails which were exchanged with the site contact.
 Hopefully this can be of use to our site admins and directors the next time a new site comes along and wants to help us build this thing called e-Infrastructure in Africa.

 ## Get in touch.